PaulRitsche/DeepACSA/docs/source/usage.rst

   extensive documentation on how to do so in the section “Training your own network” in this tutorial.

 - Although we used extensive data augmentation during the model training process, we must caution you about the generalizability of our models.
 Deep learning is no magic!
 Even though our model demonstrated good performance on unseen images during testing, we cannot confidently claim that they will work fine on all lower limb ultrasonography images.
   It is possible that even for images of muscles represented in our training data set, different device types, different muscle regions and even different settings of ultrasonography devices during image acquisition might offset model performance.

 - Quality matters!
 Please pay attention that the images you want to analyse with DeepACSA are of high quality.
 High quality means good image contrast, appropriate image brightness, clearly visible fascicles and aponeurosis and clear alignment of the probe with the fascicle plain.
 If the quality of the images you want to analyse is bad, the results will be as well.

 - Bad model performance can be detected.
 The first and easiest step to take is to visually inspect the output of the models.
-If the segmentation results and the actual fascicles and aponeuroses overlap on most of the analysed images, model performance is good.
+If the segmentation results and the actual aponeuroses overlap on most of the analysed images, model performance is good.
 If not, adapt the analysis parameters (how to do so is covered in the tutorials) or train a separate model.
 Secondly, you should manually analyse a few of your images and compare the model results to your manual results.
 If both results are similar, model performance is good.
-If not, adapt the analysis parameters (how to do so is covered in the tutorials) or train a separate model.
+If not, train a separate model.

 Starting the interface
 ----------------------

 In the very first step of this tutorial, we will take a look at how to start the graphical user interface (GUI) once it was installed.
-We have provided two different installation procedures:
+We have provided three different installation procedures:

 1. downloading the DeepACSA.exe `file <https://zenodo.org/record/8007009>`_

-2. installing the DLTrack python package using pip and Github.
+2. installing the DeepACSA python package with pip, Pypi or locally.

-Let's begin with 1., how to start the GUI when you downloaded the DLTrack_GUI.exe:
+Let's begin with 1., how to start the GUI when you downloaded the DeepACSA.exe:
 It doesn't get any easier than this.
 Navigate to the downloads folder and place the DeepACSA.exe file somewhere you can easily find it again.
 Done so, you just have to double click the DeepACSA.exe file with your left mouse button to start the GUI.
 Once you’ve done that, the GUI should open and you are ready to start an analysis.

-Now to 2., how to start the GUI when you installed the DLTrack python package via Pip, Github and Pypi:
+Now to 2., how to start the GUI when you installed the DeepACSA python package via Pip, Github and Pypi:
 There are essentially two ways you can start the GUI.
 But first lets make sure that DeepACSA was correctly installed.
 The package should be included in the conda virtual environment, as you probably installed it locally in your machine.
 Therefore, open a prompt and activate the environment by typing

 ``conda activate DeepACSA``

+If this does not work, go back to the Installation section (see :ref:`installlabel`).
 You should see the activated environment now in the left round brackets.
 Next type

 ``conda list``

-to see all packages installed in the DLTrack environment.
+to see all packages installed in the DeepACSA environment.
 When DeepACSA is included, you are good to go.
-If this is not the case, navigate to the source folder of DeepACSA in your prompt.
+If this is not the case, navigate to the source folder of DeepACSA (with the pyproject.toml file) in your prompt.
 Type

 ``python -m pip install -e .``

-to install the package locally (for more information, see section Installation) Check again if the package is listed inside the environment now.
+to install the package locally (for more information, see section Installation (see :ref:`installlabel`)) Check again if the package is listed inside the environment now.
 If you still encounter a problem, ask a question in the Q&A discussion section of DLTrack on Github and add the Label “Problem”.

-However, if DeepACSA included in the conda environment, type
+However, if DeepACSA is included in the conda environment, type

 ``python -m Deep_ACSA``